mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/07-interfaces-and-type-aliases/index.md

 //             ^|
 ```

-While there's no true `extends` keyword that can be used when defining type aliases, this pattern has a very similar effect
+While there's no true `extends` keyword that can be used when defining type aliases, an intersection type has a very similar effect

 ## Interfaces